tassosblackg/W-I-B/Instructions.md

 	*|possible error if you use the above link to solve check this: https://github.com/opencv/opencv/issues/6050

-#WIB project
+# WIB project

-#author:soylisK |email:soylis.k@gmail.com
+# author:soylisK | email:soylis.k@gmail.com

-#Steps to run classification and detection of ball#
+* Steps to run classification and detection of ball#

- 1.| You need a folder with imgs for negative training  (negativeImg)
+ 1. You need a folder with imgs for negative training  (negativeImg)

- 2.| You need as many positive imgs by croping the obj (showing the obj you want to recognize) that's /BallImages
+ 2. You need as many positive imgs by croping the obj (showing the obj you want to recognize) that's /BallImages

-#starting to build necessary components
+* starting to build necessary components

- 3.| cd to /files and read --README.md
+ 3. cd to /files and read --README.md

- 4.| follow steps of above .md file to create bg.txt and ball.info file
+ 4. follow steps of above .md file to create *bg.txt* and *ball.info* file

-##bg.txt will be used for creating samples and training..so is important!#
+## *bg.txt will be used for creating samples and training..so is important!* #

- 5.| cd back to the main project folder (/W.I.B)
+ 5. cd back to the main project folder (/W.I.B)

 ------------------------------------------------------------------------------------------
-#IMPORTANT
+# IMPORTANT
 #*|Run steps 6 -8 only if you want to retrain the classifier with your datashet*/

 # first make sure to delete the existing directory /data*